Keyfactor/imperva-orchestrator/readme_source.md

 - **Name** – Required.
 The display name you wish to use for the new certificate store type.
 Suggested value - Imperva
 - **ShortName** - Required.
 Suggested value - Imperva.
 If you choose to use a different value, please refer to Step 6 under Imperva Orchestrator Extension Installation above.
 - **Custom Capability** - Unchecked
-- **Supported Job Types** - Inventory, Add, and Remove, should all be checked.
+- **Supported Job Types** - Inventory, Add, and Remove should all be checked.
 - **Needs Server** - Unchecked
 - **Blueprint Allowed** - Checked if you wish to make use of blueprinting.
 Please refer to the Keyfactor Command Reference Guide for more details on this feature.
 - **Uses PoserShell** - Unchecked